binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 The advantages of such a system are manyfold:

-* since PAM is a shared library used by many programs, updating it or its module brings updates and fixes to all clients;
+* since PAM is a shared library used by many programs, updating it or its modules brings updates and fixes to all clients;
-* the most disparate authentication schemes can be concocted as long as the can be used viua the PAM API.
-Clients are oblivious of how checks are done, they simply want to now if it is OK to proceed;
+* the most various authentication schemes can be concocted as long as they can be used via the PAM API.
+Clients are oblivious of how checks are done, they simply want to know if it is OK to proceed;
 * PAM is driven by configuration files.
 Changing these files impacts which checks, and in which order, are performed on a client-by-client basis.
 It is possible to have different checks in place for console logins with respect to `ssh` logins.

 Since PAM is a large topic, I will not add much details here.
-I just want to introduce the [`pam_unix.so`][pam_unix] module, because it the one responsible for checks related to the contants of `/etc/passwd`, `/etc/shadow` and the other files we mentioned.
+I just want to introduce the [`pam_unix.so`][pam_unix] module, because it the one responsible for checks related to the contents of `/etc/passwd`, `/etc/shadow` and the other files we mentioned.

 `pam_unix.so` is usually included among standard system login checks.
 Depending on your PAM configuration, it may or may not allow empty passwords.
-It account-related checks verify that both the password and the account are not expired: this is the reason why it is important to have a non-expired password even if you plan to never use it.
+Its account-related checks verify that both the password and the account are not expired: this is the reason why it is important to have a non-expired password even if you plan to never use it.